apostrophecms/docs/docs/reference/api/authentication.md

 ### Response

 A successful response will return a session cookie via the `Set-Cookie` header, which should be automatically honored in the browser context.
-In case of an error an appropriate HTTP status code is returned.
+In case of an error, an appropriate HTTP status code is returned.
+For more information about custom log-in requirements, see the documentation [here](https://v3.docs.apostrophecms.org/guide/custom-login-requirements.html) in our guide.

 ### End session